Skip to content

 One of the most formidable features of the Photos app on Android is its “free up space” button.
 With one tap of the button, the app deletes all local images and photos in one go, freeing up a lot of space. iOS 11 does not have this feature, and consequently, photos and videos take up a lot of space on your limited memory.

-Two and more user profiles
+Two or more user profiles

 Having multiple user profiles on a smartphone helps, especially when one lives with close family members and relatives.
-With multiple profiles on the same phone, everyone can access their own accounts on the phone instead of using someone else’s account and potentially risking their privacy and personal information stored on the phone.
+With multiple profiles on the same phone, everyone can access their accounts on the phone instead of using someone else’s account potentially risking their privacy and personal information stored on the phone.

 android user profiles

 With all the nifty features iOS 11 comes with, you’d be tempted to think that Apple would also add a feature (of multiple user profiles) that’s standard for Android for many years now, but you’d be wrong.
-For some reason, Apple has not added the multiple user profiles feature, even in their latest version of the iOS.
-As a user, this means that if your phone has iOS 11 and you give it to a relative or a teenaged friend, then you unwittingly share all your personal emails, browser tabs, apps like Facebook and Whatsapp and other sensitive data.
+For some reason, Apple has not added the multiple user profiles feature, even in their latest version of iOS.
+As a user, this means that if your phone has iOS 11 and you give it to a relative or a teenage friend, then you unwittingly share all your personal emails, browser tabs, apps like Facebook and WhatsApp, and other sensitive data.

 Symbol shortcuts on iPhone letter keys